LuaRook/GameComponents/README.md

 with Services from other plugins, so make sure that you write services that allow you to inject a user interface into your plugin UI to allow for other plugins to expand upon that.

 Components are written using Fusion.
-CubeCat already provides a suite of components to be used with your plugins.
+GameComponents already provides a suite of components to be used with your plugins.
 It's recommended to design your UI around reflecting the state of a Service, rather than maintaining internal state and passing that to other components.